mayankjaggi93/World-Cuisine-Analysis-and-Prediction/README.md

 of cuisines and common ingredients used is determined.
 A recommender system is developed, recommending a cuisine to the user based on his/her ingredient preference.

-The Details of the project can be seen in the attached report.
+The details of the project can be seen in the attached report.